 |Asset-based lender network|

 While Flipster still had some more glitches not long ago, it does work.

-From the user experiences I researched and the videos listed above, it seems anecdotally reported that for some cities in the U.S., not much seller contact information could be found applying different filters.
+From the user experiences I researched, it seems anecdotally reported that for some cities in the U.S., not much seller contact information could be found applying different filters.